The Tell-Tale Project — Guest Post by Edgar Allan Poe, Technical Writer

 On my sixth cup of tea at three in the morning, I came upon the exact idea.
 In my documentation, I laid the seeds of destruction.
 A hidden pattern, one so subtle that only a genius could detect it.
 I laid it word by word, revealing meaning diagonally and backwards, from one page to the next.
 You must be oh so careful and clever to see it, but I infused it page after page.
 Like a word search, but woven into the very fabric and number sequences of the documentation.
 Penetrable only with a cipher, but once penetrated, plain as day.

-And what did the code say?
 I should force you to detect it yourself, to test your wits.
 But I am not that cruel.
 I merely exposed the insidious programmer for the anti-alpha he was.
-If given the cipher, you will find I inserted -- sometimes spelled backwards, or cornered in on both sides by misdirecting words, or diagonal across the page, or written with special algorithms (Nth +1 letter), or resized as 1pt font in graphics -- the simple but true statement, "This programmer is an idiot," on every page of the documentation.
+If given the cipher, you will find I inserted — sometimes spelled backwards, or cornered in on both sides by misdirecting words, or diagonal across the page, or written with special algorithms (Nth +1 letter), or resized as 1pt font in graphics — the simple but true message on every page of the documentation.

 In other places, I added the special meaning in parenthetical statements which, if read in sequence apart from the text, spelled the phrase.
-And I laughed devilishly while noting how this phrase actually described the true nature of the program, aligning within my documentation domain.
-Yes, in principle, I was only documenting the characteristics of the interface -- working in truth and exactness.
+And I laughed devilishly while noting how this phrase actually described the true nature of our interactions, aligning within my documentation domain.
+Yes, in principle, I was only documenting the characteristics of the interface — working in truth and exactness.

 I weaved the invisible code because I wanted him to know that I knew his plan from the start.
 I had outcoded the coder.
 All of this hidden meaning was perfectly sewn in the documentation, but so seamlessly that it was impossible to see it without the insight that one with an eye for meticulous detail possesses.

 When the day might arrive when he might confront me, to give me a dirty exchange in the kitchen about my employment or character, perhaps insulting my intelligence and capacity to document his code, I would be equipped with the right response.
-I would tell him, casually, that I had slandered his nature in the very document that described -- in perfect harmony -- the code he had written.
-I would tell him that he was, in fact, an idiot, just as the documentation outlined so clearly for everyone to see.
+I would tell him, casually, that I had slandered his nature in the very document that described — in perfect harmony — the code he had written.
+I would tell him that he was, in fact, mad, just as the documentation outlined so clearly for everyone to see.

 When would we meet?
 Perhaps in an encounter at the end of the workday, riding down the elevator together, as he might look in my direction and snicker, I would drop a hint of the cipher, the text within a text, and he would be at a loss.
-Or maybe in the restroom, as he washes up and looks at me in the mirror and chuckles, like he knows an inside joke I don't, I would casually remark about the hidden phrase.
+Or maybe in the breakroom, as he washes up a cup and looks at me in the mirror and chuckles, like he knows an inside joke I don’t, I would casually remark about the hidden text.
 It would drive him mad.
 It would unhinge him permanently.

 At the eighth week, three days before release, he countered yet again, forcing me to rework the pattern under my instructions to align once more with the intricate interface he had constructed, one so obviously targeted at my destruction and discrediting that any fool could see.

 But I kept silent, pretending all is well, not even sweating, because I knew I could get the upper hand.
 His efforts did not deter me.
-I stayed up day and night altering the pattern to fit the new interface text and design.
+I stayed up day and night altering the pattern to fit the new interface design of his rhetoric.
 I worked meticulously to restore what he tried to take from me.
 And on the day of release, I published the documentation for all the world to see.

-A few days after the release, our engineering lead called the project team together for a post-mortem discussion to discuss the pros and cons of the project.
+A few weeks later, our engineering lead called the project team together for a post-mortem discussion to discuss the pros and cons of the project.
 The lead sat at the head of a large table and made smalltalk about the weekend.
 He talked about the weather, and conferences.

 Did he know?
 The programmer for Moby Dick joined in the smalltalk with casual banter.
 Still talking about movies and parks and other nonsense.
 No one mentioned the documentation, but I knew the programmer was aware.
 From subtle side glances I knew he knew.
 He had seen the pattern.
 He had started to catch glimpses in the corners, which was driving him mad.
 It was only a matter of time before it came fully into view.